Cleveland Cavaliers hire Michigan's John Beilein as head coach

 We now know who will be coaching whichever player they pick.

-WKYC Sports has confirmed the Cavs have hired Michigan's John Beilein to fill their head coaching vacancy.
-Per ESPN's Adrian Wojnarowski, Beilein has agreed to a 5-year deal with the team.
+Shortly after noon on Monday, the Cavs announced the hiring of John Beilein as their new head coach.
+Per ESPN's Adrian Wojnarowski, Cleveland has signed the former Michigan head coach to a 5-year deal.

+“We could not be more thrilled to name John Beilein as the new coach of the Cleveland Cavaliers,” Cavs owner Dan Gilbert said in a statement.
+“First, John is a great human being.
+He cares deeply about his players and others who work for him and around him.
+He defines the words class, integrity and character.
+He is a tireless worker who obsesses about finding better ways and the inches that will help his team and the organization grow.
+John is a brilliant basketball mind and last but not least, John Beilein is a winner."

 In 12 seasons in Ann Arbor, the 66-year-old Beilein has developed a reputation for being one of college basketball's top coaches, amassing a 278-150 record, two Final Four appearances and a pair of Big Ten regular season championships.
 Prior to his time at Michigan, he coached at West Virginia, Richmond, Canisius, Le Moyne, Nazareth and Erie CC.